candacetribble/candace/README.md

 When in-person communication is not possible, let's have a phone call via Lifesize, Slack, or Hangouts.
 We're a distributed team, so we'll likely need to do this from time to time.

-Unless we're working together on something right then, you have my permission to ignore messages from me during the evenings and on weekends.
+Unless we're working together on something urgent right then, you have my permission to ignore messages from me during the evenings and on weekends.
 Again, family time, and life away from the office, is important!

 #### 1:1s
 1:1 meetings are a dedicated, regular time for us to meet and discuss whatever you'd like.
 They are not intended to be status meetings, unless that's the direction you'd like to take them.
 If you're uncertain what to discuss we could start with [Heather Brunner's five questions](https://growthhackers.com/amas/live-may-24-ama-with-heather-j-brunner-investor-mentor-director-and-ceo-of-wp-engine) (below) or [this guide](https://getlighthouse.com/blog/effective-1-on-1-meetings/).